Manohar-droid/demo-repo/README.md

 ## Demo

-This is a demo repository for Github
+This is a demo repository for Github!
+This change was made by cloning this repository.